LaikaSpaceDawg/PicoCalc-Micropython/README.md

 </p>

 ## :bangbang: Updates
+- Multithreading Example Present in branch `multithreading`, not updated to latest yet, but provides an example implementation.
 - Eigenmath is now included, bringing some actual calculator functionality back to the PicoCalc.
 It is available for import in both versions, however if a lite version is wanted (would save about 250kb) I could compile them.